The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me

 Offers Telehealth

-Taylor Finseth is a Neurologist in Milwaukee, Wisconsin.
+Taylor Finseth is a Neurologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Finseth is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Camptocormism, Parkinson's Disease, Movement Disorders, and Conversion Disorder.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Camptocormism, Parkinson's Disease, Movement Disorders, and Conversion Disorder.
+Dr. Finseth is board certified in American Board Of Psychiatry & Neurology.

 Languages Spoken: